Meghdut-Mandal/shortly/README.md

 ```
 Clone the  repository and configure the server.prop

-    rootUrl= http://newi.ga  ## Thevpublic url of the server
+    rootUrl= http://newi.ga  ## The public url of the server
     port=80  ## The port number

 Then execute the command to start the server